 What impact are we talking about??
 For starters the 1972 Minnesota Vikings were a run by committee team that only averaged 3.7 yards per rush as they gained 1,740 yards.
 Foreman’s insertion into the line-up as a rookie catapulted those numbers to 4.2 yards and a team total of 2,275 yards.
 Although he missed two games, he led the team with 801 yards while opening up the passing game being such a threat from the backfield.
 The Vikings went from 7-7 and fading from the promise of a Super Bowl IV appearance a few years back, to 12-2 and NFC Champions in 1973.
 Foreman reinvigorated the franchise.

-This was the same year he rushed for 1,070 yards and scored an astounding 22 touchdowns.
-This tied him with the old record of 22 touchdowns with Gale Sayers because during the same game, OJ Simpson set the record with 23.
-Not to be outdone he scored 4TDs in that game when facing off against another great back.
+Not to be outshown Foreman scored 4TDs that afternoon while facing off against another great back.
 This was one of the landmark games in NFL history.
 Not only did OJ and Foreman (172 total yards & 4TDs) put on a show, Fran Tarkenton broke the NFL’s all time touchdown record by John Unitas throwing his 291st.

 During the period 1974-1976, Foreman scored a league high 51 touchdowns.
 This was Chuck in his prime and before you compare his best 3 year period with any other running back’s best 3 year period remember this… Foreman had these numbers in a 14 game season, not the 16 game campaign.

 - Chuck Foreman – 1974-1976 : 51 touchdowns

 - OJ Simpson – 1973-1975 : 39 touchdowns

 - Franco Harris – 1975-1977 : 36 touchdowns